Formerly published by GlobalGazette.ca

-"Boston-States" Lured Maritimers In Droves - Part II
+"Boston-States" Lured Canadian Maritimers In Droves - Part II

-In the last East Coast Kin column (Part I) we discussed migration patterns between Massachusetts and the Maritimes, at the suggestion of a reader.
+In my last column (Part I) we discussed migration patterns between Massachusetts and the Maritimes, at the suggestion of a reader.

 It is a huge topic which I can not claim to have covered fully either in the last column or this.
 The best I can hope is that some of the following information will help steer researchers in the right direction or give them some valuable clues.